Have a cold and refreshing treat that’ll make you sweat a little with the Pineapple Jalapeño Margarita.

-What is the Best Alcohol to Use to Make a Pineapple Jalapeño Margarita?
+What is the best alcohol to use in a Pineapple Jalapeño Margarita?

 Ingredients